tomisinteazer/SwegzExchange/README.md

-# SwegzExchange
+# SwegzTradeLink

-## The official website of swegz Exchange
+## The official website of SwegzTradeLink

 ```bash
 # install dependencies